Course ID: 174288

 The course promotes digital education to explore how practitioners can use technology to assist their skills, both in a practical and a business mindset.
 The course involves experiential learning and using practice as research.
 It encourages an openness to learn and explore and a willingness to play!

-Performances may take place in a variety of spaces, including studios, a college theatre and HD multi-camera TV studio, fully equipped for professional performance, local theatres and arts facilities, and site-specific locations.
+Performances may take place in a variety of spaces, including studios, a theatre and HD multi-camera TV studio, fully equipped for professional performance, local theatres and arts facilities, and site-specific locations.

 Please note: this course will only run when it has a sufficient number of applicants.